-- Among those who need life insurance but don’t have coverage, 49% report they aren’t covered because life insurance is too expensive.
+- More than half of American consumers report they aren’t covered because life insurance is too expensive.

 - 78% of life insurance owners with both worksite and individual coverage feel financially secure.

-One of the biggest ways life insurance provides financial security is by ensuring that households are prepared for the death of a primary wage earner.
+Life insurance provides financial security by ensuring households are prepared for the death of a primary wage earner.
 As it is, a majority of Americans report they’d feel the financial strain within a week to six months of such an event.

 Why Do People Buy Life Insurance?

-The top three reasons people buy life insurance include: covering burial expenses, compensating for the income of a diseased wage earner and transferring wealth or leaving an inheritance.
+According to a recent report from LIMRA, the top three reasons people buy life insurance are to cover burial expenses; to compensate for the income of a diseased wage earner; and to transfer wealth or leave an inheritance for their beneficiaries.

-- 83% of Americans consider covering burial and final expenses an important reason to buy life insurance.
+- 83% of Americans consider covering burial and final expenses as important reasons to buy life insurance.

 - 63% of Americans consider it important to buy life insurance to help transfer wealth or leave an inheritance.

-- 60% of Americans without life insurance report the cost of life insurance as a major reason why they aren’t covered.
+- 60% of Americans without life insurance say the cost is the major reason they aren’t covered.

-- 55% of Americans report their other financial priorities are a major reason why they don’t buy life insurance.
+- 55% of Americans report their other financial priorities prevent them from buying life insurance.

-- 53% of consumers report a major reason why they don’t buy life insurance is because they are unsure what type they should get.
+- 53% of consumers are unsure what type of life insurance they should get.

-Some of the most common reasons people don’t buy life insurance are because of the cost, other financial priorities taking precedence or because they’re unsure of what type to get.
+Some of the most common reasons people don’t buy life insurance are because of the cost, the prevalence of other financial priorities or because they’re unsure of what type of policy to get.

 Life Insurance Industry Trends

-- The combined life insurance market share of the top 10 providers is about 46%.
+- The combined life insurance market share of the top 10 providers is over 46%.